harvardbiorobotics/takktile_ros/README.md

 1.)
 Install TakkTile TakkFast USB drivers (see https://github.com/TakkTile/TakkTile-usb)

-This will install TakkTile.py which is a dependency (currently included as a symlink in takktile_ros -- need to fix this)
+This will install TakkTile.py which is a dependency (currently included as a symlink -- need to fix this)

 2) Get code